microsoft/TypeScript-Handbook/pages/Symbols.md

 ## `Symbol.isConcatSpreadable`

-A Boolean value indicating that an object should be flatten to its array elements by Array.prototype.concat.
+A Boolean value indicating that an object should be flattened to its array elements by Array.prototype.concat.

 ## `Symbol.iterator`